IvanMzk/gtensor/docs/tensor_operators_qref.md

 ## Tensor broadcast operators

-All operators and functions described below are lazy and return **expression view** object.
+All operators and functions described in this section are lazy and return **expression view** object.
 Operands may be tensor or scalar, but at least one operand must be tensor.
 Operands must be broadcastable.